 EBS Business School is one of Germany’s leading business schools and is at the forefront of education and business excellence.
 EQUIS accredited and with outstanding contacts to over 200 international organisations and partner universities worldwide, they are renowned for academic excellence, innovative strength, and an entrepreneurial spirit.

 The Chinese University of Hong Kong (CUHK) Business School is a leading business school and a pioneer in business education in Hong Kong.
 It was established in Hong Kong in 1963 and was the first business school to offer MBA and Executive MBA programs in the region.
 CUHK Business School has over 3,800 full-time and part-time students and has the largest business school alumni network in Hong Kong, with over 24,000 members.

-University of Coventry
+City University of Hong Kong(CityU)